Episodios Nacionales: Second series

 Written between 1875 and 1879, it is a series of ten books.
 Its main character, who is not always the protagonist, is the liberal crusader Salvador Monsalud.
 At first a guard of King José I, he helps the king escape Spain with the crown jewels, which Jose would sell to pay for his new life in America.
-Remaining in Spain, Salvador is estranged from power during the six years of absolutist monarchy of Fernando VII (1814–1820), lauded during the Liberal Triennium (1820–1823) and persecuted during the Ominous Decade (1823–1833).
+Remaining in Spain, Salvador is estranged from power during the six years of the absolutist monarchy of Fernando VII (1814–1820), lauded during the Liberal Triennium (1820–1823) and persecuted during the Ominous Decade (1823–1833).
 His perpetual dissatisfaction guides us through the convulsions of Spain under Fernando, where future conflicts could be seen to have their beginnings.
 The titles of the Episodes are: